liampshaw/CoV-homoplasy-filtering/README.md

 The main script `filter-homoplasic-sites.R` is run from within the `scripts` directory.
 It assumes that you have a `input-data` directory with your input data and that the names of isolates in the tree and alignment are the same.
 As the script was developed with a specific analysis in mind, it will **almost certainly break** on new data.
 Please use with caution if this is your intention.

-**A note on filtering thresholds.** These are available in the main script.
+**A note on filtering thresholds.** There are several filtering thresholds used (see manuscript for more discussion).

+* Number of isolates with homoplasy.
+Default threshold: >10.
+Rationale: small numbers of isolates more likely to be due to random sequencing error.
+* Position of homoplasy in genome.
+Default threshold: exclude first/last 500 bp.
+Rationale: sequencing error appears more common in these regions, causing high density of apparent homoplasies.
+* Proportion of isolates with homoplasy which have a nearest neighbour in the tree with the homoplasy: ranges between 0 (singleton isolates with homoplasy throughout tree) and 1 (clusters of isolates with homoplasy).
+Default threshold: >0.1.
+Rationale: apparent homoplasies caused by random sequencing error are *a priori* unlikely to cluster with each other in the tree.
+* Proportion of isolates with the homoplasy which have at least one 'N' in the region +/- 2 bp around the homoplasy.
+Default threshold: equal to zero.
+Rationale: 'N' in local region could be suggestive of hard-to-sequence region.

+These thresholds can be changed in the main script.
 See manuscript for more discussion of the rationale.

 ## Outputs